Andrew J Green, writer

 My aims and intentions ... briefly

-These are my thoughts and articles about natural health, nutrition, sustainability, globalisation & multinational capitalism, technology (techno-scepticism), organic growing, natural birth, attachment parenting, education (particularly home schooling / home education / deschooling), social justice, politics ... and really whatever comes between and around all of these ...My aim is to inform, challenge and surprise you.
+These are my thoughts and articles about natural health, nutrition, sustainability, globalisation & multinational capitalism, technology (techno-scepticism), organic growing, natural birth, attachment parenting, education (particularly home schooling / home education / deschooling), politics ... and really whatever comes between and around all of these ...My aim is to inform, challenge and surprise you.

 You can read more about me here ...

 If you like what you read on this website, please click here to follow me on Twitter -

 I keep in touch with a lot of radical/alternative thinkers in the fields of natural health, nutrition, sustainability, globalisation & multinational capitalism, technology (techno-scepticism), organic growing, natural birth, attachment parenting, education and politics.

 My intention is to make my Twitter feed and related articles on this site an essential summary of current thinking on these subjects.

 Transforming The World – A holistic green vision for our future

 These ideas have evolved - over time and gradually.
 No Eureka moment; no sudden flash of inspiration.
 But a dawning perception that the diverse strands of green thinking, on which I had been pondering and working for so long, could finally be drawn together.

 These ideas challenge us to grasp the vision of a truly green, holistic future based - crucially - on trust, respect, stability and personal empowerment.